Library Documentation

 any?

-Returns True if the condition is True for any item in the sequence, or False if the sequence is empty.
+any? return True if condition is True for any element in collection, or False if collection is empty.

 append

-Add a new item to the end of a list, producing a new list.
+append adds a new element to the end of list, producing a new list.

 As-Sequence